psliwa/fluent-traversable/README.md

 ```

 `FluentTraversable` has a lot of useful methods: `map`, `flatMap`, `filter`, `unique`, `groupBy`, `orderBy`, `allMatch`,
-`anyMatch`, `noneMatch`, `firstMatch`, `max`, `min`, `reduce`, `toArray`, `toMap` and more.
-All that methods belong to
+`anyMatch`, `noneMatch`, `firstMatch`, `maxBy`, `minBy`, `reduce`, `toArray`, `toMap` and more.
+List, description and examples
+of all those methods are available in [TraversableFlow][3] interface.
+Each method belongs to one of two groups:
-one of two groups: intermediate or terminate operations.
-Intermediate operation does some work on input array, modifies it
+intermediate or terminate operations.
+Intermediate operation does some work on input array, modifies it and returns
-and returns `FluentTraversable` object, so you can chain another operation.
-Terminate operation does some calculation on
+`FluentTraversable` object for further processing, so you can chain another operation.
+Terminate operation does some
-each element of array and returns result of this calculation.
-For example `size` operation returns integer that is length
+calculation on each element of array and returns result of this calculation.
+For example `size` operation returns
-of input array, so you can not chain operation anymore.
+integer that is length of input array, so you can not chain operation anymore.

 Example: